jackyurchiksparrow/Obsidian-cooking/Cooking/Sets/Sweet/3 Kuliches (classic 25% whole wheat, orange, coconut).md

 When LM has peaked:

 **Classic 25% whole wheat version**:
 1. Tear your levain into the bowl of stand mixer, add milk and the eggs, start mixing.
 2. When it starts to show bubbles, add all the flours.
-3. When the dough looks gathered, add yolks and salt.
-Wait for smoothness.
+The dough will be very stiff, gather it.
+3. Add all sugar with 1/3 of egg yolks.
+Wait for a strong dough again.
+Gather it.
+4. Add salt, resume mixing and slowly drizzle 1/3 more of egg yolks.
+Incorporate and gather again.
+5. Add inverted sugar/honey, the remaining egg yolks and vanilla extract.
+Gather again.
-4. Give a break to this one.
+6. Give a break to this one.
 Let it rest covered (in the fridge if it's hot outside).

 **Orange version**:
-1. Tear your levain into the bowl of stand mixer, add milk, orange juice and the eggs, start mixing.
+1. Tear your levain into the bowl of stand mixer, add orange juice and the eggs, start mixing.
 2. When it starts to show bubbles, add all the flours and turmeric/orange powder.
-3. When the dough looks gathered, add yolks and salt.
-Wait for smoothness.
+The dough will be very stiff, gather it.
+3. Add all sugar with orange zest and 1/3 of egg yolks.
+Wait for a strong dough again.
+Gather it.
+4. Add salt, resume mixing and slowly drizzle 1/3 more of the remaining egg yolks.
+Incorporate and gather again.
+5. Add inverted sugar/honey, the remaining egg yolks and vanilla extract.
+Gather again.
-4. Give a break to this one.
+6. Give a break to this one.
 Let it rest covered (in the fridge if it's hot outside).

 **Coconut version**:
-1. Whip the eggs with the coconut cream.
-2. Add the levain.
+1. Add the coconut cream and the levain.
 Mix thoroughly.
+2. Add all the flours.
+The dough will be very stiff, gather it.
-3. Add all the flour, knead to incorporate and strengthen.
-Wait for smoothness.
+3. Add all sugar with 1/3 of the eggs.
+Wait for a strong dough again.
+Gather it.
+4. Add salt, resume mixing and slowly drizzle 1/3 more of the remaining eggs.
+Incorporate and gather again.
+5. Add inverted sugar/honey, the remaining eggs and vanilla extract.
+Gather again.
-4. Give a break to this one.
+6. Give a break to this one.
 Let it rest covered (in the fridge if it's hot outside).

 ---
 ### Stage 2

 **Classic 25% whole wheat version**:
-5. After the break, add inverted sugar/honey, sugar, vanilla sugar.
+5. When the dough looks smooth and incorporated, add cubed butter in 5-6 additions.
+Gather a few times while adding.
+6. Assess the dough before adding inclusions, if it's still stiff, add some milk, but extremely slowly while kneading.
+7. Add the inclusions on low and knead for a few minutes.
+If the dough isn't soft and pleasant, add a bit more milk.
+8. Place into a sealable container for 8-10 hours at 25-26C until doubled.

+**Orange version**:
 6. When the dough looks smooth and incorporated, add cubed butter in 5-6 additions.
-7. When the dough looks smooth again
-8. Assess the dough before adding inclusions, if it's not soft and tender, add the reserved milk (or even more) but extremely slowly.
-9. Add the inclusions on low and knead for a few minutes.
-If the dough is stiff again, add a bit more milk.
-10. Place into a sealable container for 8-10 hours at 25-26C until doubled.

-**Orange version**:
-6. After the break, add inverted sugar/honey, sugar, vanilla sugar, orange zest.
-7. When the dough looks smooth and incorporated, add cubed butter in 5-6 additions.
-8. When the dough looks smooth again
+Gather a few times while adding.
-9. Assess the dough before adding inclusions, if it's not soft and tender, add the reserved milk (or even more) but extremely slowly.
+7. Assess the dough before adding inclusions, if it's still stiff, add some milk, but extremely slowly while kneading.
-10. Add the inclusions on low and knead for a few minutes.
-If the dough is stiff again, add a bit more milk.
+8. Add the inclusions on low and knead for a few minutes.
+If the dough isn't soft and pleasant, add a bit more milk.
-11. Place into a sealable container for 8-10 hours at 25-26C until doubled.
+9. Place into a sealable container for 8-10 hours at 25-26C until doubled.

 **Coconut version**:
-5. After the break, add inverted sugar/honey, sugar, vanilla sugar.
-6. When the dough looks smooth and incorporated, add cubed butter in 5-6 additions.
+5. When the dough looks smooth and incorporated, add cubed butter in 5-6 additions.
+Gather a few times while adding.
-7. When the dough looks smooth again
-8. Assess the dough before adding inclusions, if it's not soft and tender, add the reserved coconut **cream** (or even more coconut **milk**) but extremely slowly.
+6. Assess the dough before adding inclusions, if it's still stiff, add some **cream (milk)**, but extremely slowly while kneading.
-9. Add the inclusions on low **gradually** and knead for a few minutes.
-If the dough is stiff again, add a bit more coconut milk.
+7. Add the inclusions on low **gradually** and knead for a few minutes.
+If the dough isn't soft and pleasant, add a bit more liquid.
-10. Place into a sealable container for 8-10 hours at 25-26C until doubled.
+8. Place into a sealable container for 8-10 hours at 25-26C until doubled.

 ---